Buying a house with a gifted deposit from overseas?

-Get a no obligation quote to handle your purchase when receiving money from overseas*.
+You need to prove if the deposit is a loan or gift.
+Get a no-obligation quote to handle your purchase when receiving money from overseas.

 24/09/2021

 Gifting deposits when buying a home is common practice - in fact, 4 out of 5 first time buyers get help from their parents when buying their first home.
-The challenges arise when receiving money from overseas and gifts as the Anti-Money Laundering (AML) checks become even more rigorous.
+The challenges arise when receiving a mortgage deposit gift from overseas, as the Anti-Money Laundering (AML) checks become even more rigorous.

 Are you a non-UK citizen?